 I do think working on the story is key, and it might just need a little nudge.
 What if the royal family always suspected they might one day be overthrown, and so they designed their castle’s dungeon with a hidden escape room leading out of it, in case they were ever thrown in there to rot?
 Maybe they were the ones who made it possible to eavesdrop on the castle from the dungeon.
 If the escape route was put there by the royal family (but hidden so that it could still function as a jail) it would make sense that the players snooping around the castle could find clues about the secrets in the prison.
 If anything, it would make puzzle-components in one half rhyme more aptly with their counterpart in the other half.

 It’s literally dark in the dungeon half, so looking around doesn’t help, and when the game starts, your light source has been sabotaged by an unwelcome puzzle in exactly the wrong place.
-But the game gets better as play progresses, until a graphically impressive centerpiece re-unites the group.
+But the game gets progressively better until a nice looking centerpiece brings everyone together again.
 I think the endgame could be less cerebral, since it comes after two hours.
 I’m not a fan of onerous finales; ERs should end with flashy, relatively easy puzzles, that involve everyone at once.

 Like all Suleski’s games, this one is driven by a single, perfectly coherent gameplay concept: an innovative two-perspectives-on-one-problem setup.
 But I wish players were given inspirations to celebrate that concept, rather than cope with it.
 Despite my quibbles, it’s already a landmark among escape rooms, and it’s a must-see attraction in Orlando.
 (Especially for enthusiasts.)